Branching — Testing queries

 4. Enter a name for the branch.
 This guide uses the name `my_test_branch`.

 5. Select a parent branch.
-Select the branch defined as your default branch.
+Select the branch defined as your default branch, such as production or main.

-6. Under **Include data up to**, select the **Current point in time** option to create a branch with the latest available data from the parent branch (the default).
+6. By default, the branch is created with the latest available data from the parent branch.

-You are directed to the **Branches** page where you are shown the details for your new branch.
+You are directed to the connection details for the branch, and then the **Branches** page where you are shown the details for your new branch.

 You can also create a test branch using the [Neon CLI](https://neon.com/docs/reference/cli-branches#create) or [Neon API](https://neon.com/docs/manage/branches#create-a-branch-with-the-api).